JohnWIckBallerina/thema/README.md

 On the tenth anniversary of VeighNa's release, version 4.0 officially introduces the module targeting AI quantitative strategies, providing professional quantitative traders with **an all-in-one multi-factor machine learning (ML) strategy development, research, and live trading solution**:

-## vnpy Workspace
+## Financial Chat Workspace

-While the vnpy Platform is all about an integration to dozens of different data vendors, the interface is either Python or a CLI.
+While the Financial Chat Platform is all about an integration to dozens of different data vendors, the interface is either Python or a CLI.

-If you want an enterprise UI to visualize this datasets and use AI agents on top, you can find vnpy Workspace at.
+If you want an enterprise UI to visualize this datasets and use AI agents on top, you can find Financial Chat Workspace at.

 * :bar_chart: **dataset**: Factor Feature Engineering